Is Your Sleep Apnea Triggering Insomnia?

-Obstructive sleep apnea (OSA) is a sleep disorder that can lead to kidney damage and other health issues, such as insomnia.
+Obstructive sleep apnea (OSA) is a sleep disorder that can lead to heart disease, stroke and other health issues, such as insomnia.
 Although insomnia is relatively common among those with OSA, there has been little scientific consensus when it comes to determining why such a link exists.

 A 2017 study published in Biomedical Research set out to investigate the incidence of insomnia in individuals with OSA.
 Researchers collected data from 123 people with OSA and 52 without the condition (the control group).
 Researchers measured insomnia and sleep quality using polysomnography (a type of sleep study) in addition to Epworth Sleepiness Scale and Pittsburgh Sleep Quality Index questionnaires.